APA Summit on High School Psychology Education

 8. Promote best practices in the use of technology and high school psychology education and make recommendations on how technology can best support high school psychology teaching and learning.

-The summit will bring together approximately 60 participants who will work in eight separate working groups.
+The summit brought together 70 participants who worked in eight separate working groups.

-Each group will create specific outcomes related to their assigned strand.
+Each group worked to create specific outcomes related to their assigned strand.
 The steering committee also intends to produce an overarching publication to capture the summit deliberations and recommendations.

 Psychology as a Science